Chart Color Schemes

 Infrastructure

-Nudgee has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Nudgee has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified eight projects that are expected to impact this area.
-Notable projects include Little Eagle Nudgee, Railway Parade connection project - Nudgee, Nudgee Co-Living Project, and Poppy Nudgee Estate.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects likely to impact the area.
+Key projects include Little Eagle Nudgee, Railway Parade connection project - Nudgee, Nudgee Co-Living Project, and Poppy Nudgee Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.